deathworlders/online/content/book/deathworlders/chapter-14-hornets-nest.md

 Flanks rippling like an explosion in a paint factory, she hastily began to check her files, notes and appointments.

 Then she stared at the page, wondering why she couldn’t read it.
 While that problem was occupying her attention, she idly wondered why her entire body was beginning to feel tingly and numb.
 She felt warm, though, and tired.
-Whatever it was she had been so... agitated up about could wait until… she yawned… until she’d had a nap…
+Whatever it was she had been so...agitated up about could wait until… she yawned… until she’d had a nap…

 Half an hour later, her aide’s frantic call to medical came much too late for Secretary Meered.
 The cause of death was recorded as cerebral infarction.